zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Our dialogue begins with a “clerk” (clerk) saying s omething to Spencer.
 A clerk is a person who works usually at a store who helps you  buy things there, who takes your money.
 This clerk begins by saying to Spencer,  “Hello, how can I help you?”
 “How can I help you?” is a normal way that someone such as a clerk would ask what you need when you come into a store.

 Spencer says, “I’d like to return a few things I re ceived over the holidays.”
 “To return something to a store” is to bring it back ei ther to get money or to get something else, maybe the same item.
-If you bought a shirt and it was too small, you might return it to the store to get a bigger sh irt, or you might simply return it to get your money back – that is, they would give y ou the money that you paid for it back.
+If you bought a shirt and it was too small, you might return it to the store to get a bigger shirt, or you might simply return it to get your money back – that is, they would give y ou the money that you paid for it back.

 Now, in the case of Spencer, he didn’t actually buy  these things from the store.
 He received them over the holidays.
 “The holidays” refers, in the United States, to the Christian holiday of Christmas and the Jewis h holiday of Hanukkah during